OfficeDev/office-scripts-docs/docs/resources/samples/convert-csv.md

 Download <a href="https://github.com/OfficeDev/office-scripts-docs/blob/master/docs/resources/samples/convert-csv-example.zip?raw=true">convert-csv-example.zip</a> to get the Template.xlsx file and two sample .csv files.
 Extract the files into a folder in your OneDrive.
 This sample assumes the folder is named "output".

+Add the following script and build a flow using the steps given to try the sample yourself!

 ## Sample code: Insert comma-separated values into a workbook

 ```TypeScript